jaymody/picoBERT/README.md

 Instead of predicting the word "newton", it predicted the word "one", which still gives a valid sentence "Instead, it falls on one's head.".

-For a demo of training an SKLearn classifier using the BERT output embeddings as input on the [IMDB dataset](https://huggingface.co/datasets/imdb):
+For a demo of training an SKLearn classifier for the [IMDB dataset](https://huggingface.co/datasets/imdb), using BERT output embeddings as input to the classifier:
 ```bash
 python classify_demo.py
     dataset_name "imdb" \